willhunt914/PIDBOX/README.md

 https://github.com/willhunt914/PIDBOX/assets/112961434/8d510ab7-2464-4e5e-adf6-877d366d688f

-This is a video of the first time we got our PID to work.
+This is a video of the first time we got the pid part of our project to work.

 ## Cad